NikiRaykov/Java-Exercises-Linear-Data-Structures/README.md

 # Java-Exercises-Linear-Data-Structures
-A collection of Java exercises focused on linear data structures such as arrays, lists, stacks, and queues.
-This repository contains practice problems and solutions implemented to strengthen core data structure concepts and problem-solving skills.
+📌 Overview

+This repository contains Java exercises and problem solutions focused on linear data structures.
+The goal is to strengthen understanding of fundamental data structures and improve problem-solving skills through practical implementation.

+📚 Topics Covered

+Arrays

+ArrayLists

+Linked Lists

+Stacks

+Queues

+Basic algorithmic operations (searching, iteration, manipulation)

+🎯 Purpose

+Practice core Java programming

+Improve understanding of data structures

+Prepare for technical interviews and exams

+Build consistent problem-solving habits

+🛠 Technologies Used

+Java

+IntelliJ IDEA / Eclipse (or any Java IDE)

+Git & GitHub for version control

+📖 Structure

+Each exercise is organized in separate classes/files for clarity and easy navigation.

+👨‍💻 Author

+Niki Raykov